w3f/polkadot-wiki/docs/learn/learn-transactions.md

 ## Block Limits and Transaction Priority

 Relay chain blocks have both a maximum length (in bytes) and a maximum weight.
 Block producers will fill blocks with transactions up to these limits.
-A portion of each block - currently 25% - is reserved for critical transactions that are related to the chain's operation.
+The 25% of block capacity is reserved for critical transactions that are related to the chain's operation.
 Block producers will only fill up to 75% of a block with normal transactions.
 Some examples of operational transactions: